benyamin-persia/google-maps-puppeteer-scraper/google_map/README.md

 - Prompts for a search keyword
 - Scrolls all business results in Google Maps
 - Visits each business and extracts:
-  - Name
+  - Business Name
-  - Rating
-  - Reviews
-  - Category
   - Address
+  - City
+  - State
+  - ZIP
-  - Phone
+  - Phone Number
+  - Email (only if visible on the Google listing)
-  - Website
+  - Website URL (if available)
-  - Plus code
+  - Google Maps URL (source reference)
-- Outputs all data to `results.csv`
+- Outputs all data to `results.csv` (Excel compatible)
+- **Does NOT visit business websites to extract emails** (emails are only scraped if visible on the Google Maps listing itself)

 ## Setup
 1. **Install dependencies:**